nushell/nushell.github.io/cookbook/jq_v_nushell.md

 When your JSON data is stored in a file, you can use [open](/commands/docs/open.html) instead of [from json](/commands/docs/from_json.html).

-Before we get into the examples, the following glossary can help familiarise yourself with the Nushell concepts used in this cookbook:
+Before we get into the examples, the following glossary can help familiarise yourself with how Nushell data types map to jq data types.

 | Nushell | jq             |
 | ------- | -------------- |